 The scrambler initialization used on the transmission data follows the process described in IEEE® Std 802.11™-2012, Section 18.104.22.168 and IEEE Std 802.11ad™-2012, Section 21.3.9.
 The header and data fields that follow the scrambler initialization field (including data padding bits) are scrambled by XORing each bit with a length-127 periodic sequence generated by the polynomial S(x) = x7+x4+1.
-The octets of the PSDU (Physical Layer Service Data Unit) are placed into a bit stream, and within each octet, bit 0 (LSB) is first and bit 7 (MSB) is last.
-The generation of the sequence and the XOR operation are shown in this figure:
+The octets of the PSDU are placed into a bit stream and, within each octet, bit 0 (LSB) is first and bit 7 (MSB) is last.
+This figure shows the generation of the sequence and the XOR operation.

 [1;0;1;1;1;0;1] conveys the scrambler

 initialization state of 93 as a binary vector.